Stochastic dissipative systems in Banach spaces driven by L\'evy noise: The semilinear stochastic problem

 \begin{rmk} Hypotheses \ref{Hyp2L} represents the abstract framework corresponding to the specific equation studied in \cite{Mar-Roc2010}.
 In this case, in the proof of Proposition \ref{proyos}, we have added some details that were partially omitted in \cite{Mar-Roc2010}. \end{rmk}

-Now we can state the main result of this paper about the well-posdeness of \eqref{eqFO} in the case $x\in E$.
-We note that this results is based on Proposition \ref{proyos}. \begin{thm} Assume that either Hypotheses \ref{Hyp1C} or Hypotheses \ref{Hyp2L} holds.
+Now we can state the main result of this paper about the well-posedness of \eqref{eqFO} in the case $x\in E$.
+We note that this results is based on Proposition \ref{proyos} (see also Chapter 10 in \cite{Pes-Zab2007}). \begin{thm} Assume that either Hypotheses \ref{Hyp1C} or Hypotheses \ref{Hyp2L} holds.
 For every $T>0$ and $x\in E$, \eqref{eqFO} has unique $E$-valued càdlàg mild solution $\{X(t,x)\}_{t\in [0,T]}$.
 Moreover for every $t>0$ and $x,z\in E$ we have {

 where $\zeta$ is the constant defined in \eqref{zeta}. } \end{thm} \begin{proof} Fix $x\in E$ and $T>0$.
 Fix an $H$-cylindrical Wiener process $\{W(t)\}_{t\geq 0}$ and a Lévy process $\{L(t)\}_{t\geq 0}$ defined on a same complete filtered probability space $(\Omega,\mathcal{F},\{\mathcal{F}_t\}_{t\geq 0},\mathbb{P})$.
-By Hypotheses \ref{EU2} there exists $\Omega_0\in \mathcal{F} $ such that $\mathbb{P}(\Omega_0)=1$ and for every $\omega\in\Omega_0$ the function $t\rightarrow Z_A(t)(\omega)$ is càdlàg from $[0,T]$ to $E$.\\
+By Hypotheses \ref{Hyp} there exists $\Omega_0\in \mathcal{F} $ such that $\mathbb{P}(\Omega_0)=1$ and for every $\omega\in\Omega_0$ the function $t\rightarrow Z_A(t)(\omega)$ is càdlàg from $[0,T]$ to $E$.\\